System Context

 - long-term system thinking guided by domain continuity.

-It is a production-proven operational platform being transformed in a controlled, contract-driven manner by the team that designed and operated it from inception.
+It is a production-proven operational platform, Comers (comers.app), being transformed in a controlled, contract-driven way by the same team that designed and operated it from the beginning.

 Architecture showcase (GitHub)